Rigidity of proper colorings of $\mathbb{Z}^d$: Main steps of proof

-Recall the definition of $Z_P(f)$ from~\eqref{eq:Z-def}.
-As we explained in Section~\ref{sec:proof-overview-Z}, $Z_P(f)$ indicates the regions that are ordered according to the $P$-pattern.
-As then explained in Section~\ref{sec:proof-overview-breakup}, in order to bound the probability that a given vertex $v$ is not in the $P_0$-pattern, we aim to define a ``breakup seen from $v$'' (in a similar way that one may distinguish a single contour surrounding $v$ in the Ising model).
-It will be convenient for us to define this in a somewhat abstract manner, but the reader may have in mind that it is just a modified version of the $Z_P(f)$.
+We make use of the definitions of $Z_P(f)$ and $Z_*(f)$ from~\eqref{eq:Z-def} and~\eqref{eq:Z_*-def}.
+As explained in Section~\ref{sec:proof-overview-Z}, $Z_P(f)$ indicates the regions that are ordered according to the $P$-pattern.
+As explained in Section~\ref{sec:proof-overview-breakup}, in order to bound the probability that a given vertex $v$ is not in the $P_0$-pattern, we introduce the notions of a breakup and a breakup seen from $v$.

-The geometric structure of the breakup is captured by the following notion of an atlas.
+The geometric structure of a breakup is captured by the following notion of an atlas.
 An \emph{atlas} is a collection $X = (X_P)_{P \in \phasedom}$ of subsets of $\Z^d$ such that, for every $P$,

 For an atlas $X$, we define